Doctoral Off-campus Research Policy and Procedures

 23. There must be an agreed academic development plan for the candidate.
 This may involve the candidate being required to spend time at the University in order to participate in face-to-face workshops, seminars and other activities.

-24. Candidates may be required to travel to the University to meet with their confirmation review committee and/or to attend their oral examination.
+24. Candidates may be required to travel to the University to meet with their provisional year or confirmation review committee and/or to attend their oral examination.

 25. Candidates must not use their PReSS account to fund travel related to supervision or on-campus activities pursuant to clause 23, or to meet with their provisional year or confirmation review committee or to attend their oral examination.

-26. Financial arrangements regarding in-person supervisory sessions and campus attendance must be established before off-campus research can be approved.
+26. Financial arrangements regarding in-person supervisory sessions and campus attendance must be established before approval for off-campus research can be considered.

-27. Where a candidate intends to be based at the institution of a co-supervisor, outside of joint/dual PhD agreement or joint graduate school, clauses 29-34 also apply.
+27. Where a candidate intends to be based at the institution of a co-supervisor, outside of joint/dual/double PhD or Joint Graduate School agreement, clauses 29-35 also apply.

 29. There must be an agreed, regular schedule of electronic and/or face-to-face contact between the main or joint supervisors and the co-supervisor/adviser who is located at the off-campus location.